KhaledAhmed2004/NoSql_Initial_Backend_Setup/README.md

 Each module contains the following files:

 1. **Controller (`*.controller.ts`)**
-   Contains the request handlers and route logic.
+This file handles incoming HTTP requests for the module.
+It acts as a middle layer between the routes and the service, delegating the business logic to the service.
 It is responsible for interacting with the service layer and returning the appropriate responses.

 2. **Interface (`*.interface.ts`)**
-   Defines TypeScript interfaces for the data structures used within the module.
-This helps maintain type safety and ensures that the data being passed around adheres to the defined structure.
+Defines the TypeScript interfaces for data structures used in the module.
+It ensures consistency in data types across the module.

 3. **Validation (`*.validation.ts`)**
    Contains the logic for validating incoming data (e.g., checking if the email is valid, password strength, etc.).
 This file ensures that only valid data is passed to the service layer.